palm86/hex_flora/priv/herbarium/diascia_sacculata.md

 Annual shrublet up to 30cm.
 Leave elliptic and toothed.
 Flowers (July to October) pale magenta with darker centre.
 There are 2-4 small yellow spots below each of the two flower upper lobes.
 Flowers have two short spurs (horn-like nectar structures) that are straight and upturned.
 Capsules linear to oblong and falcate.
-Annual to 30 cm.
-Leaves ovate to elliptic, dentate, sometimes entire.

 <!-- read more -->